 As a registered UK charity, Delfina Foundation is governed by a Board of Trustees who have responsibility for overall direction, financial and legal accountability, and the delegation of decision-making to the Creative Team and Strategic Advisory Panel.

 Delfina Entrecanales CBE

-For the last 40 years, Delfina Entrecanales has created spaces for artists and other visionaries to share and debate their ideas and working practices, most notably by pioneering artist residencies at Delfina Studio Trust and now at its successor Delfina Foundation.
+For the last 40 years, Delfina Entrecanales has created spaces for artists and other visionaries to share and debate their ideas and working practices, most notably by pioneering artist residencies at Delfina Studio Trust and then through its successor, Delfina Foundation.

 From 1988-2006, Delfina Studio Trust developed into the UK’s largest international artists residency space, nurturing a generation of highly acclaimed artists, including more than a dozen Turner Prize nominees such as Jane & Louise Wilson, Tacita Dean, Shirazeh Houshiary, Mark Titchner, Martin Creed, Michael Raedecker, Keith Tyson, Mark Wallinger, among many other acclaimed artists.
 Delfina Studios head an unparalleled record for any arts residency space in Britain.

-In many ways, the work of the foundation is also a continuation of her previous relationships with the region via Delfina Studios’ residencies of artists such as Khalil Rabah, Susan Hefuna, Khosdrow Hassanzadeh, Haluk Akake, Farhad Moshiri, etc. Now, after five years with an exclusive focus on the Middle East, Delfina is widening the foundation’s remit to include more international partnerships.
+In many ways the work of the foundation is also a continuation of her previous relationships with the region via Delfina Studios’ residencies of artists such as Khalil Rabah, Susan Hefuna, Khosdrow Hassanzadeh, Haluk Akake, Farhad Moshiri, etc. Following five years with an exclusive focus on the Middle East, Delfina widened the foundation’s remit to include more international partnerships.